Danish West Indies

-The Danish West Indies (Dansk Vestindien) or Danish Virgin Islands (Danske Jomfruøer) or Danish Antilles were a Danish colony in the Caribbean, consisting of the islands of Saint Thomas with 83 km2, Saint John (St. Jan) with 49 km2, Saint Croix with 220 km2, and Water Island.
+The Danish West Indies (Dansk Vestindien), also known as the Danish Virgin Islands (Danske Jomfruøer) or the Danish Antilles, were a Danish colony in the Caribbean, consisting of the islands of Saint Thomas with 83 km2, Saint John (St. Jan) with 49 km2, and Saint Croix with 220 km2.

-Water Island was sold in 1905 to the Danish East Asiatic Company.
-The islands of St Thomas, St John, and St Croix were purchased by United States in 1917 and became known as the United States Virgin Islands.
-Water Island was bought by the US Government in 1944, and became part of the US Virgin Islands in 1996.
+The islands were purchased by the United States in 1917 and became known as the United States Virgin Islands.
+An exception for this was Water Island, which was bought by the US Government in 1944, and became part of the US Virgin Islands in 1996.

 Historical overview

 Acquisition

 The Danish West India-Guinea Company annexed uninhabited St. Thomas in 1672.
 It annexed St. John in 1718 and bought St. Croix from France (King Louis XV) on 28 June 1733.
 When the Danish West India-Guinea Company went bankrupt in 1754, King Frederik V of Denmark–Norway assumed direct control of the three islands.
 Although, during the Napoleonic Wars, Britain twice occupied the Danish West Indies, first in 1801–1802 and again in 1807–1815.